BogicevicBojana/MyClinic/README.md

-Project creates as a part of final examination in Software engineering.
+Project created as a part of final examination in Software engineering.
 Represents a basic app to be used by a small clinic.